 Change Bedding Every Week

-Your bedding is made of textiles as well, but it’s not so optional.
+Your bedding is also made of textiles, but it’s not so optional.
 You need sheets and blankets to sleep, so don’t get rid of them, but launder them more often.
 You need to wash your bedding every seven days on the dot.

-Not only do the bedding fibers harbor dust, but your sheets are also hiding layers of your dead skin that you shed when you doze.
+Not only do the bedding fibers harbor dust, but your sheets also hide layers of dead skin you shed when you doze.
 That should probably be enough to inspire you to wash your sheets!

 Groom Your Pets Outdoors